 Row over deposit demands on tenants

-MPs and landlords are at loggerheads over the acceptable level of security deposits demanded of tenants.
+MPs and landlords are at loggerheads over the acceptable level of deposits demanded of tenants in England.

 Deposits should be capped at five weeks' worth of rent, according to the Housing, Communities and Local Government Committee.

-The view follows an initial government plan to cap the deposit at four weeks' worth of rent, later changed to six.
+The government's latest plan has been to cap the deposit at six weeks' worth of rent.

 Landlords groups believe that six weeks' worth is realistic, otherwise "riskier" tenants could be blocked.